p-wong/arkanoid/README.md

 ## Tech Used

-JavaScript, Ruby on Rails, PostgreSQL, custom CSS
+JavaScript, Canvas, Ruby on Rails, PostgreSQL, CSS